Rotaerk/haskellTutorial/Chapter2.md

 `f a b c d e = a + b + c + d + e`

+### Currying

+This form of multi-parameter function is called a **curried** function, while one that simply takes a tuple is called an "uncurried" function.
+Any curried function can be expressed as an uncurried function and vice versa.
+For example, `\x y -> x + y` is the curried form of `\(x,y) -> x + y`.
+The process of converting an uncurried function to its curried form is called "currying", while the reverse is called "uncurrying".

+The Prelude actually provides a couple functions to do this conversion for you, for 2-parameter functions, called `curry` and `uncurry`.
+Here are some examples of them being used:

+1. `let { f (x, y) = x + y; g = curry f } in g 1 2`
+2. `let { f x y = x + y; g = uncurry f } in g (1, 2)`

 ### Partial Application

-We already did it once in the very first example of a multi-parameter function, but this deserves special
+Curried functions are the most common in Haskell because they have a big advantage over uncurried functions:
-attention: We can apply a multi-parameter function to a portion of its arguments, bind a variable to the resulting function, and then supply further arguments to that variable later on, or even reuse it multiple times on different arguments.
+We can apply a curried function to a portion of its arguments, bind a variable to the resulting function, and then supply further arguments to that variable later on, or even reuse it multiple times on different arguments.
 This usage is known as **partial application**.
 For example, here's how it looks and evaluates:

 1. `let { f x y = x * y + 1; g = f 5 } in g 2 + g 3` : start
 2. `let { f x y = x * y + 1; g = (\x y -> x * y + 1) 5 } in g 2 + g 3` : replace `f` with its value